The Graduate School at Montana State University: History

 MSU awarded its first master's degree in 1902 (botany) and its first doctoral degrees (chemical engineering and chemistry) in 1956.
 Montana State University created the Graduate Division in 1948, which later became the College of Graduate Studies.
 In 2005, the name changed again to the Division of Graduate Education.
 The most recent name change occurred in 2010.
 Name changes were implemented to be more consistent with the nomenclature used for academic units throughout the university.

 Notable growth in Montana State University graduate programs began during 1950s and continued into the 1960s.
 During the 1960s, MSU awarded two-and-a-half times the number of doctoral degrees than it did during the previous 67 years the university awarded advanced degrees.

 Another period of significant growth in graduate programs began in the mid-1990s and continues today.
 Since the mid-1990s, MSU graduate offers grew from 38 master's degree programs and 12 doctoral programs to the current tally of 60 master's degree options, 28 doctoral degree options (including three Education Specialist degrees), and many certificate options.

-Dean of the graduate school

-Dr. Craig Ogilvie was hired as the Dean of The Graduate School at Montana State University starting on Aug.
-1, 2019.
-Since 2011, Ogilvie has served as assistant dean of the Graduate College at Iowa State University, where his work has focused on four areas: interdepartmental graduate programs, diversion/inclusion/equity, professional development of graduate students and postdoctoral support.
-Since 2015, Ogilvie has also served as a Morrill Professor at Iowa State, which recognizes faculty members whose professional work has demonstrated outstanding success in teaching and learning.

-Ogilvie's academic background is in nuclear physics.
-His experience includes work as a research scientist at Michigan State University and at GSI in Germany; as an assistant professor of physics at Massachusetts Institute of Technology; and, since 2000, as an assistant professor, associate professor and professor of physics at Iowa State.

-Ogilvie has a doctorate in physics from the University of Birmingham, England, and a bachelor's degree, also in physics, from the University of Canterbury, New Zealand.

 Notable previous deans of The Graduate School at Montana State University include Leon H. Johnson (1955-1964) and Michael P. Malone (1979-1988) both of whom later served as president of the university.